 All PGR students should be provided with general information about what to expect during the viva in order to prepare them (ie. an overview of the process, who will be there, how long it might last, what the format is likely to be, etc.).

 This could be provided by individual supervisors or via an organised session at departmental or Faculty level (eg. via the DDP).

 Departments' arrangements for preparing PGR students for the final viva examination commonly involve some or all of the following:

 - Tailored support from supervisors (eg. discussions about what to expect and which questions may come up, practising answering key questions, signposting students to useful information)

 - Practice of defence of research at Confirmation Review or progression milestones (eg. interviews or presentations)

 - Practice in presenting research and answering questions at conferences or seminars

 - Seminars/training sessions addressing topics such as how to prepare for the viva

-- Offer of support from the supervisor on the day of the viva, including attending whole viva or just the feedback session with the examiners
+- Offer of support from the supervisor on the day of the viva, including attending whole viva (subject to agreement from all parties) or just the feedback session with the examiners

 All examiners are sent a copy of the University's Guidance Notes for Examiners when they receive their copy of the thesis.
 It is also issued to the internal coordinator where one is appointed.